oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 After this change, the <your-domain-name> URLs opened in the local environment are handled by the local webserver.

-To make your Oro application accessible from the remote locations, configure a DNS server to point your domain name to your server IP address.
+To make your Oro application accessible from remote locations, configure a DNS server to point your domain name to your server IP address.

 Configure PHP
 ^^^^^^^^^^^^^

 To configure PHP, perform the following changes in the configuration files:

-* In the `www.conf` file (*/etc/php-fpm.d/www.conf*) --- Change the user and the group
-  for PHP-FPM to *nginx* and set recommended values for other parameters.
+* In the `www.conf` file (*/etc/php-fpm.d/www.conf*) --- Change the user and the group for PHP-FPM to *nginx* and set recommended values for other parameters.

   .. code-block:: none